 12. Travel Insurance & Next of Kin

 12.1.
 Adequate travel insurance for your chosen itinerary is compulsory for all travellers and is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance.
-We strongly recommend you take out insurance as soon as your booking is confirmed.
+We strongly recommend you take out insurance including cancellation cover as soon as your booking is confirmed.
 You are strongly advised to insure yourself against any possible risk that may occur and in particular to ensure that you have sufficient insurance in respect of dependent relatives, Covid-19 and force-majeure events.
-You must give details in writing of your incurrence policy (insurer, policy number, 24 hour emergency assistance contact details) on our booking details form.
-See our Blog on Travel Insurance with Covid-Cover for more information.
+You must give details in writing of your insurance policy (insurer, policy number, 24 hour emergency assistance contact details) on our booking details form.

 12.3.
 You must give to us the name, address and telephone numbers of your next of kin or persons to be notified in the event of an emergency.